yanarchy/reactorPrep/README.md

 It will allow you to 'return' to the state of your files at that point in time (if you want).
 Later on, instead of doing undo (ctrl-z) a billion times, it will be easier for you to just turn back the clocks using git and go to a marker where your code was a-okay.

+After saving your files...

 ```shell
 git add .
 ```
-The . means all the files
+The . means all the files. git add-ing is like getting engaged.
+You haven't fully committed yet but you're pretty darn sure.

 ```shell
 git commit -m "[MESSAGE IN HERE]"
 ```

 The ```-m``` is what we call a "flag".
 It's telling git that we want to attach a "commit message".
+This is committing!
+You have now put a flag in the ground to let git know that this was a somewhat notable marker in your work so far.

 ##### Making sure your remote repo on GitHub is up to date